Justifying1/DSA-Assignment-/doc_5.md

 puropse: Does Depth-First Search of vertex start.
 Visits a vertex, makes it visited and then recursively prints and visits all its unvisited neighbours.

-(c) Overview of How the main() Method Is Organized
+# Overview of How the main() Method Is Organized

   1. Initialization

 .
 Sets adjadj to full of zeros (no edges).

 .
 Fixes the number of vertices at the constant MAX = 6.

  2. Graph Construction